MK316/S2024/DLTESOL/AppDesignIntro.md

 ```

 ### 2. Load a Pre-trained Model:
 We'll use a pre-trained model for language translation.
-For example, let's use the MarianMT model for translation.
+For example, let's use the MarianMT model[^1] for translation.

 ```
 translator = pipeline("translation_en_to_fr")